amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 </details>

 ## Conditional Access
+Conditional Access is the main component that makes Azure AD an effective and well-informed Policy Enforcement Point (PEP) for Zero Trust access.

 This section enables key recommended access policies for all apps protected by Azure AD.
 This includes the Azure portal, Microsoft Graph, Azure Resource Manager, M365 applications, and any future applications integrated with Azure AD.

 - [🗒️ Run the script: ConditionalAccess](#🗒️-run-the-script-conditionalaccess)